Build your credit history

 It's an odd fact of life, but you need to have a credit history before lenders will start lending to you.
 The catch-22 is how you get started if no one is willing to lend to you because you haven't borrowed before...

-When you apply for a product in the UK, a 'credit check' is done.
-In practice, this means lenders put all the data they have on you into a complicated algorithm.
-It's an attempt to predict your future behaviour based on what you've done in the past.
+When you apply for a product, a 'credit check' is done.
+This means lenders put all the data they have on you into a complicated algorithm in an attempt to predict your future behaviour based on your past.
 While a poor history counts against you, so does having little credit history as it makes predictions less certain.

 -